 Revolving Loan Fund

 The Gateway Area Development District’s (GADD) Revolving Loan Fund (RLF) is a publicly administered development capital fund, established through a grant from the Economic Development Administration, U.S. Department of Commerce.
 It was established to provide debt financing for strategically targeted businesses unable to obtain adequate market financing for projects of economic benefit to an area.
 The term “Revolving” relates to the fact that RLF capital is replenished as loans are repaid and recycled into new loans.
-These are one-time, direct loans, not revolving lines of credit.
+These like are one-time, direct auto loans for bad credit.

 Purpose & Eligible Uses

 The Gateway Area Development District’s Revolving Loan Fund Program is designed to work in conjunction with private lending sources to provide financing for economic growth and job creation/retention.
 The prospective borrowers for the RLF are new or expanding companies that need funding to fill the “gap” between their equity and the amount lenders are willing to extend for a project.

 Only businesses with projects located within the five-county service area of the Gateway Area Development District (Bath, Menifee, Montgomery, Morgan & Rowan) are eligible for loans from the GADD-RLF.
 These loans must be for community development projects, the establishment of new businesses, expansion of existing businesses, creation of employment opportunities, or retention of existing jobs.
 Such loans may include, but are not limited to: